-Upper Mustang trek, popular for the Kingdom of Lo is considered as the remote area of the Himalayan region and is also known as The last Forbidden kingdom.
-Especially, the inhabitants are Thakalis, Gurung, and Tibetans.
+Upper Mustang trek, famous for the Kingdom of Lo is considered as the remote area of the Himalayan region and is also known as The last Forbidden kingdom.
+Primarily, the inhabitants are Thakalis, Gurung, and Tibetans.
 The neighborhood right there speaks the Tibetan Language the most as this vicinity is encouraged by Tibetan culture and lifestyle.
 From the southward, river Gandaki flows towards Terai.
-“Above the Himalayan Trekking (p) LTD.” gives you 17 days upper Mustang Trek that’s surprising trekking into the far-off Trans-Himalayan mountain area of Mustang.
+“Above the Himalayan Trekking (p) LTD.” gives you 17 days upper Mustang Trek that’s surprising trekking into the remote Trans-Himalayan mountain area of Mustang.

 Duration: 17 Days

 Best Travel Time: April, May, June, July, August, September and October are the best time, Upper Mustang is rain shadow area, Winters are notoriously cold and with very heavy snowfalls.

 Trip Snippets: 17 days, 5 night’s hotels, 11 nights Lodges, Breakfast in Kathmandu and Pokahra, breakfast, Lunch and Dinner during the trekking.

 Departure Dates: We are able to offer this trek on any dates during the months , March, April, May, June, Sept, Oct for a group of 2 to 12 people.

 Equipment rental: We advise you to bring all of your clothing and gear from home, however in Kathmandu there are many shops to buy and rent trek related equipment.

 Your trek Back pack/duffle bag: Your baggage on trek will be carried by our porters, the maximum weight per trekkers is 15 kg including your sleeping bag and down jacket, Other items not required on trek can be stored in our office or your hotel in Kathmandu or Pokhara.